standard-for-public-code/standard-for-public-code/criteria/open-standards.md

 ## How to test

+* Confirm that data exchange follows an OSI approved open standard.
+* Confirm that any non-open standards used are clearly documented as such.
-* The documentation includes a list of the standards followed within the codebase, each with a working link, or a statement that no standards were chosen.
+* Confirm that documentation includes a list of the standards followed within the codebase, each with a working link, or a statement that no standards were chosen.
-* The standards used for all features that offer interoperability with other components and systems are freely and publicly available on the internet.

 ## Policy makers: what you need to do